goodrum-harness/developer-hub/docs/platform/2_Delegates/get-started-with-delegates/delegates-overview.md

 The following information describes how the Harness Manager validates and assigns tasks to a delegate:

 * **Heartbeats** - Running delegates send heartbeats to the Harness Manager in one-minute intervals.
-If the danager does not have a heartbeat for a delegate when a task is ready to be assigned, it does not assign the task to that delegate.
+If the manager does not have a heartbeat for a delegate when a task is ready to be assigned, it does not assign the task to that delegate.
 * **Tags** - For more information, see [Select delegates with tags](/docs/platform/2_Delegates/manage-delegates/select-delegates-with-selectors.md).
 * **Capability** - The delegate checks connectivity to your external systems to determine whether it can carry out the task.
 This process allows other delegates to assist in case access issues are found.